What is design thinking?

 Define (the problem)

 This isn’t just what you think the problem is.
-This stage involves looking at all the data you collected from interacting with people in the Empathise stage and looking for patterns and will help your designer come up with specific functions and features that will be important for the product.
+This stage involves looking at all the data you collected from interacting with people in the Empathise stage and looking for patterns that will help your designer come up with specific functions and features that will be important for the product.

 Define a problem that your target audience has (for which you have the solution), then look for ways to encourage people to take action that will benefit them – with your solution.